mafintosh/parallel-transform/README.md

 # parallel-transform

-[Transform stream](http://nodejs.org/api/stream.html#stream_class_stream_transform_1) for Node.js that allows you to run your transforms in parallel without changing the order.
+[Transform stream](http://nodejs.org/api/stream.html#stream_class_stream_transform_1) for Node.js that allows you to run your transforms in parallel without changing the order of the output.

 	npm install parallel-transform